SOliv1/kuk/README.md

                         * Zoom and Live Streaming for consultations with potential and existing leads / clients
                         * Introduce a favicon to my website
 #### Libraries / requirements used in my project:

+### *pip3 install -r requirements.txt

+installs the below requirements txt on github and vscode platforms:

 ```
 asgiref==3.2.10
 boto3==1.14.46